uedakensuke/PhysTwin/README.md

 # Get human mask data for visualization and rendering evaluation
 python export_video_human_mask.py
 ```

+### Follow-up and Potential Collaborations
+If you are interested in collaborating or extending this work for your research, feel free to contact us at `hanxiao.jiang@columbia.edu`.

 ### Citation
 If you find this repo useful for your research, please consider citing the paper